lzap/dejq/README.md

 Finished jobs are *left in the database forever*, explicit maintenance must be done regularly.
 See the package API for functions for database cleanup (delete finished jobs, find dead jobs, vacuum database).
 There are no command line tools for that, you need to write your own cleanup procedure (cronjob/task).
 When worker process dies for any reason and some jobs are left unprocessed, heartbeat stops updating.
 The cleanup procedure is responsible for either removing or requeue unresponsive jobs via `FinishJob` or `RequeueJob`.

-Make sure to call `Stop()` in the end of the `main` function in order to let all jobs to finish during graceful shutdown.
-The implementation immediately cancels all listening workers and waits indefinitely until all already started jobs are finished.

 The jobqueue implementation supports additional features (channels, results) which are unused by dejq library because SQS implementation does not support that.
 The goal of this library is to have a simple and common API.

 Client configuration arguments: